Jiny Lan: Work

 In the summer of 2017, Lan performed “Augenzeugen für Fälschung gesucht” (“Wanted: Eye-witnesses to a Forgery”) at her individual exhibition at the Museum Kunstforum Wien.
 Once more in front of an audience, she painted the head of the then-candidate for Federal Chancellor of Austria, Sebastian Kurz, onto a nude painting of her husband.
 The performance received wide-spread media coverage.

 In 2019 Jiny Lan painted the series “Meisterwerke” (“Masterpieces”), in which she portrayed eight of the most important German visual artists of the post-war period, Joseph Beuys, Sigmar Polke, AR Penck, Jörg Immendorff, Gerhard Richter, Markus Lüpertz, Georg Baselitz, and Anselm Kiefer, in her own style—specifically the series was intentionally painted from her own, ironically “broken” feminist perspective.
 However, the series was also intended to be an homage to the artists selected, wherein it showcased the contributions the German artists had made to both the international art scene as well as its history through their individual work.
 The “Masterpieces” are not only portraits in the classical sense, but works of observation and analysis of German culture, as seen and experienced by Lan.
 The series was first shown in the “Parallel” exhibition in the Ludwiggalerie Schloss Oberhausen Museum in September 2019, then simultaneously in the “Genealogies” exhibition in the Biblioteca Nazionale Marciana in Venice and the 58th Biennale.
 It received both national and international attention.
+In Germany, Jiny Lan is known for her artist portraits of chancellors.
+As part of another art project, the Chinese-German artist's artwork called ‘Artainer’ - a mobile art container - is travelling the world.
+The project combines space exploration, sustainability, mobility and underground heritage in a new artistic format.
+Accordingly, a helium-filled balloon with artworks on board was launched into the stratosphere.
+Jiny Lan explained her idea behind it as follows: ‘To make us realise how we treat each other, how we treat nature and how we should treat the earth.’